Continuing Education Activity

 Drug-induced hepatitis accounts for almost half the cases of ALF in the United States, of which acetaminophen is the most common cause.
 Acetaminophen toxicity is dose-dependent.
 Drug-induced hepatotoxicity could be idiosyncratic, but this is usually rare.
 Unintentional ingestion of acetaminophen-induced hepatoxicity leading to liver failure is more common in patients with concomitant alcohol abuse and malnourishment.

-Hepatitis A and E are the leading causes of liver failure, most of which are reported from the developing countries.
+Hepatitis A and E are the leading causes of liver failure, most of which are reported from developing countries.
 Hepatitis B infection could cause liver failure from both acute infections, as well as, from reactivation of hepatitis B following initiation of immunosuppressive therapy.
 Co-infection with both hepatitis B and C could lead to ALF, although it is rarely seen with hepatitis C alone.
-Other viral etiologies of ALF include herpes simplex virus, cytomegalovirus CMV), Epstein-Barr virus EBV), Parvoviruses, adenovirus and varicella zoster virus.
+Other viral etiologies of ALF include herpes simplex virus, cytomegalovirus (CMV), Epstein-Barr virus (EBV), Parvoviruses, adenovirus, and varicella-zoster virus.

 The etiology and the incidence of ALF vary in developed countries as compared to developing countries.
 Hepatitis A, B, and E are the leading causes of ALF worldwide and are mostly seen in the developing countries compared to drug-induced liver injury in developed countries.
 A recent review of the epidemiology of ALF over the past 50 years reveals the relative incidence of ALF secondary to hepatitis A and B to have declined, while that of acetaminophen to have increased, mainly in the United States and Western Europe.